-While the logic behind this recommendation seems compelling, it assumes with certainty that investors will be fully funded by year 9.
-In reality, such perfect foresight at the time of formulating the investment plan does not exist.
-At the beginning of the planning horizon, in year 1 of the glide path, it is unknown whether the portfolio will eventually achieve its goal or not.
+While the logic behind this recommendation seems compelling, it assumes with certainty that investors will be fully funded by Year 9.
+In reality, such perfect foresight when formulating the investment plan does not exist.
+At the beginning of the planning horizon, in Year 1 of the glide path, it is unknown whether the portfolio will eventually achieve its goal.
 The probability of success may be high (say, 80%), but it is not 100%.

-The problem with choosing a glide path that de-risks completely by year 9 is that it unintentionally increases the odds of falling short of the investment goal if the goal remains underfunded.
+The problem with choosing a glide path that derisks completely by Year 9 is that it unintentionally increases the odds of falling short of the investment goal if the goal remains underfunded.
 After all, a more conservative glide path will yield a lower wealth accumulation.
-Thus, investors effectively face a trade-off: On the one hand, a path that de-risks fully might avoid last-minute market losses, but on the other hand, a more conservative landing point might increase significantly the odds of falling short of the goal.
+Thus, investors effectively face a trade-off: On the one hand, a path that derisks fully might avoid last-minute market losses, but on the other hand, a more conservative landing point might significantly increase the odds of falling short of the goal.